AGuyNamedC-Los/data_structures/README.md

 # Data Structures

-## This repository contains a repository of data structures that I have created for my own learning purposes
+repository of data structures using various languages

+# Motivation

+Practice for me to create data structures using different languages

+# Languages used

+- c++

+# Github Code Navigation

+- :file_folder: **BasicTree**: code for a binary tree
+- :file_folder: **DoublyLinkedList**: code for an interative doubly linked list